Home » Posts tagged 'African Missionaries'

 - 1 Book to Read Immediately

-This post covers Contemporary African Christianity and we welcome contributors to share on a different context or more information regarding Christianity in Africa.
-Enjoy!
-View full article »
+This post covers Contemporary African Christianity and African Theology and we welcome contributors to share on a different context or more information regarding Christianity in Africa.
+Enjoy! (more…)

 There was an article published recently by John Thorton and Linda Heywood, both of Boston University, on The Root about the conversion of the king and the kingdom of Kongo to Catholicism in the 1400s.
 It is an excellent historical reminder of the varied cultural expressions of Christianity throughout history.
 Espcecially poignant to me are the implications to the Christianity expressed within the African-American community that would find its ancestry (partially) within these brothers and sisters.